thisisvizau/GIT/Readme.md

-// This is my initil file
+// This is my initial file